 In health services organizations, healthcare finance consists of both the accounting and financial management functions (see "Critical Concept: Healthcare Finance").
-Accounting, as its name implies, concerns the recording, in financial terms, of economic events that reflect the operations, healthcare financing health services organizations Organizations that provide patient care services.
-Examples include hospitals, medical practices, clinics, and nursing homes.
-Also called providers.
+Accounting, as its name implies, concerns the recording, in financial terms, of economic events that reflect the operations, assets, and financing of an organization.